apache/beam/website/src/documentation/programming-guide.md

 #### 10.3.3 Dynamic timer tags {#dynamic-timer-tags}
 Beam also supports dynamically setting a timer tag using `TimerMap`.
-This allows for setting multiple different timers in a `ParDo` and allowing for the timer tags to be dynamically chosen - e.g. based on data in the input elements.
+This allows for setting multiple different timers in a `DoFn` and allowing for the timer tags to be dynamically chosen - e.g. based on data in the input elements.
 A timer with a specific tag can only be set to a single timestamp, so setting the timer again has the effect of overwriting the previous expiration time for the timer with that tag.
 Each `TimerMap` is identified with a timer family id, and timers in different timer families are independent.